 I was once this boss.

 I’ve lived two lives as a manager.
 My first life was unintentional—like many folks in the service industry, becoming a manager isn’t always a goal: it’s more like an inevitability.
-As we see our colleagues move on to other jobs, our bosses flee their positions for either better opportunities or to escape the banality of middle management, we ascend into these jobs filled with more responsibility and meager wage increases.
-And yet, many of us are ill-equipped to actually fulfill these jobs well.
+Managers come and go, and eventually, we ascend into jobs filled with more responsibility and meager wage increases.
+And yet, many service workers are ill-equipped to actually do these jobs well.
 Almost no one is trained to be a manager.
 You just assume new responsibilities and figure it out as you go.

-When I first became a manager, I thought my job would be to keep things running.
+When I first became a manager, I thought my job was to keep things running.
 Order products, make a schedule, be an ear to employees when they needed it.
 Instead, I morphed into a person that cared about every little detail.
 I’d walk into work looking for what was wrong.
 I’d ask questions about sales before even saying hello.
-And I’d be upset and try to correct people when they made mistakes—no matter how tiny they were.
+I’d immediately try to correct people when they made a mistake, no matter how small.